lnx66/agents-for-openbb/README.md

 - Use a descriptive function name (this is passed to the LLM).
 - Use a docstring to describe the function and its parameters (this is passed to the LLM).

-Now, when you query the agent, it will be able to call the `get_random_stout_beers` function.
+When you query the agent, it will be able to call the `get_random_stout_beers` function.

 ### Remote function calling (retrieving widget data from OpenBB Workspace)